Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

-The edges of the cocircuit graph $G^*$ of an AOM $G$ are partitioned into lines and for every $\Theta$-class $E_e$ we obtain a partial orientation of $G^*$ by orienting every line with respect to $E_e$.
-Let us call this mixed graph the orientation of $G^*$ with respect to $E_e$.
-Following Mandel~\cite[Theorem 6]{Man-82}, an AOM is \emph{Euclidean} if for every $\Theta$-class $E_e$ the orientation of the cocircuit graph $G^*$ with respect to $E_e$ is \emph{strictly acyclic}, i.e., {any directed cycle (following undirected edges or directed edges in the respective orientation) consists of only undirected edges.} In other words, any cycle that contains a directed edge contains one into each direction.
-Euclidean AOMs are important since they allow a generalization of linear programming from realizable AOMs.
+The edges of the cocircuit graph $H^*$ of an AOM $H$ are partitioned into lines and for every element $e$ (or $\Theta$-class $E_e$) we obtain a partial orientation of $H^*$ by orienting every line with respect to $E_e$.
+Let us call this mixed graph the orientation of $H^*$ with respect to $E_e$.
+Following Mandel~\cite[Theorem 6]{Man-82}, an AOM is \emph{Euclidean} if for every element $e$ (or $\Theta$-class $E_e$) the orientation of the cocircuit graph $H^*$ with respect to $e$ is \emph{strictly acyclic}, i.e., {any directed cycle (following undirected edges or directed edges in the respective orientation) consists of only undirected edges.} In other words, any cycle that contains a directed edge contains one into each direction.

 Following Fukuda~\cite{Fuk-82}, an OM is called \emph{Euclidean} if all of its halfspaces are Euclidean AOMs.
 Since non-Euclidean AOMs exist, see~\cite{Fuk-82,Man-82}, also non-Euclidean OMs exist.
 However, there is a larger class of OMs that inherits useful properties of Euclidean AOMs and that was introduced by Mandel \cite{Man-82}.